beckytang/data_expedition2019/app_ex.md

 ```

     ##             timestamp screen_name
-    ## 1 2019-07-24 15:29:45    JoeBiden
+    ## 1 2019-10-02 15:28:06    JoeBiden
-    ## 2 2019-07-24 12:41:28    JoeBiden
+    ## 2 2019-10-02 02:34:51    JoeBiden
-    ## 3 2019-07-23 23:23:10    JoeBiden
+    ## 3 2019-10-02 01:02:00    JoeBiden
     ##                                                                                                                                                                                                                                                                         text
-    ## 1                                                                                                                                                                                  I'm about to take the stage at the @NAACP Presidential Candidates Forum.
-Watch live! https://t.co/7OrinSc8gy
+    ## 1 .@DrBiden and I are sending our best wishes to @BernieSanders, Jane, and the whole Sanders family.
+Anyone who knows Bernie understands what a force he is.
+We are confident that he will have a full and speedy recovery and look forward to seeing him on the trail soon.
-    ## 2                                                                                      Watch as our very own @SymoneDSanders breaks down @JoeBiden’s newly released plan to reform the criminal justice system.\n\nTo view the full plan, visit https://t.co/bZM4oiiKcg https://t.co/9tumtINB2I
+    ## 2                                                                                                                                                                                              President Trump is morally unfit to lead our country. https://t.co/r3SKYqK26K
-    ## 3 It’s about time we start rewarding workers with the resources to live with dignity &amp; respect—that begins with better wages and benefits, and the right to collectively organize and strike.\nToday, I stand with @unitehere airline catering workers as they rally together at DCA. #1Job
+    ## 3     President Trump asked a foreign government to interfere in our elections, and now he's spending $10 million on attack ads against me.
+It's clear that he is trying to influence the primary and pick his opponent.\n\nWhy?
+Because he knows I’ll beat him like a drum.

 ### Remove symbols and unnest into one-word tokens